-4) Finally, it is that of strengthening local democratic processes.
-Put another way, it’s the stage of learning (or re-learning) what it really means to be community.
+The final stage in this process is the ‘strengthening local democratic processes.’
+Put another way, it’s the stage of learning (or re-learning) what it really means to be a community.

 We first need to ask, why is the Highlands the way it is?

 The story of contemporary land injustice in the Highlands goes back to 18th century, a story which you all know.
-Although this is a story that wasn’t always taught in our education system.
+This said, this is a story that wasn’t always taught in our education system.
 How many of you learned about this in school?

-A potted history: in the 18th century, the Highlands was what Michael Hechter would call 'internally colonised.'
-This is the process of the powerful taking away the land from the powerless and imposing their own structures.
 Following Culloden and the destruction of the old clan system, a new breed of commercially-minded landowners came in and claimed the land.
 In the old system, the power and status of clan chiefs derived from the number of fighting men at their command, which sustained and nurtured population.
 People, of course, were not profitable, and so in the new system, they were cleared from the land.
-The Highland Clearances - Fuadaichean nan Gàidheal - emptied vast swathes of northern Scotland and replaced its settled communities first with sheep, and then deer.
-And with that came huge cultural loss.
-It is important to say that it is not as simple as non-Gael clearing Gael, but rather a much more complex history.
-Often, the clan chiefs became the aristocracy.
+The Highland Clearances - Fuadaichean nan Gàidheal - emptied vast swathes of northern Scotland and replaced its settled communities first with sheep, and then with deer.
+The consequence of this process was huge cultural loss.
+It is important to say that it is not as simple as non-Gael clearing Gael, but rather a much more complex history; often, the clan chiefs became the aristocracy.
 It is important not to forget too that this history of violent displacement is linked to coloniality elswhere; many who travelled to the ’New World’ reproduced this violence that was meted out to them under the protection of the British Empire.
 Gaels had few options other than to remain oppressed at home, or to emigrate and become entangled in the oppression of others.
 The ‘oppressed became the oppressors,’ as the saying goes.

 Below is an image from Dunmaglass on south Loch Ness, an area of clearance (the location is the same in both images).
-The cairn as an icon embeds dominant cultural narratives of defeat and exile in the Scottish landscape - associated with loss, with pain, social fracture, displacement and a sense of belonging lost.
+The cairn as an icon embeds dominant cultural narratives of defeat and exile in the Scottish landscape, associated with loss, with pain, social fracture, displacement and a sense of belonging lost.
 And here is the other icon: the Duke of Sutherland on Ben Bhraggie hill, near Golspie.
-Sutherland was one of the most heavily cleared of the Highland regions.
+Sutherland, of course, was one of the most heavily cleared of the Highland regions.